 The e-commerce industry in Norway is estimated to be worth about €8 billion a year.
-As the graph (above, source) shows, clothing/ footwear ("fashion") is the most popular online shopping category, while media, electronics and health/beauty follow.
+As the graph shows, electronics is the most popular online shopping category, while fashion, furniture, toys and food & personal care (health/beauty) follow.

 For Norwegians, the biggest factors shaping their online purchasing experience (below, source) was that delivery info and price should be displayed clearly, as well as product information, shipping charges and returns policy.

 So clarity through the entire purchase process can give you higher conversions and start building a loyal customer base in Norway.
 Now let's take a look at some channel options in Norway.